 - Relatively low APY on interest-bearing accounts and CDs

 4. U.S. BankWhy it stands out: Californians banking with U.S. Bank will have plenty of checking and savings account options.
 Accounts have small opening balance requirements and waivable monthly maintenance fees for receiving direct deposits, opening a credit card or loan, or maintaining a minimum balance.
 Banking can be handled using the well-designed mobile app or by visiting one of the nearly 400 branches in the state.
+Pros:

 - Free, customizable debit cards for checking and savings accounts